DevCyclonekittenTriHex/Bambu-Labs-A1-To-Klipper-Conversion/README.md

 ✔️ Hotend Cooling Fan: 5v 0.4a
 - Connected by 5 pin JST XH, Needs splicing to fit in port.
 Possibly a voltage converter.

+✔️ Heatbed : Mains Powered, 2 Cables
+- Attach to two terminals, get board with enough power.

 # Unsolved:
 ❓Filament Sensor : Ribbon cable (unidentified)
 - Replace with any filament sensor.

 ❓Eddy Sensor : Two wires (unidentified)
 - ?
 Possibly plug into rpi and somehow code into klipper flow calibration.

-❓Heatbed : (unidentified)
-- ?
-Probs just get bambu ac board and find pinout.

 ❓Camera Unit : (unidentified 5 pin JST connector) (pinout unknown)
 - ?
 Wire in to the motor board or rpi board